civic-commons/opencivic/README.md

         $ drush make "http://drupalcode.org/project/opencivic.git/blob_plain/refs/heads/7.x-2.x:/distro.make" [directory]

-2. Choose the "Apps Catalog" install profile when installing Drupal
+2. Choose the "OpenCivic" install profile when installing Drupal

-Extending Apps Catalog
+Extending OpenCivic
 -------------------
-Site builders can use Apps Catalog as a starting point for their own install profiles.
-Basic steps for creating a new install profile called `myprofile` that extends Apps Catalog:
+Site builders can use OpenCivic as a starting point for their own install profiles.
+Basic steps for creating a new install profile called `myprofile` that extends OpenCivic:

 1. Create the following directory and files: